 conversation path becomes more critical.

 UnexpecTEDIntentPolicy which employs a machine learning based model

 under the hood and hence can result in false warnings as well.
 You can choose to ignore such warnings

 if the conversation paths in these stories are already present in the training stories.

 Comparing Policy Configurations

 To choose a configuration for your dialogue model, or to choose hyperparameters for a specific policy, you want to measure how well your dialogue model will generalize to conversations it hasn't seen before.
-Especially in the beginning of a project, when you don't have a lot of real conversations to use to train your bot, you may not want to exclude some to use as a test set.
+Especially in the beginning of a project, when you don't have a lot of real conversations to train your bot on, you may not want to exclude some to use as a test set.

-Rasa Open Source has some scripts to help you choose and fine-tune your policy configuration.
+Rasa has some scripts to help you choose and fine-tune your policy configuration.
 Once you are happy with it, you can then train your final configuration on your full data set.

 To do this, you first have to train models for your different configurations.
 Create two (or more) config files including the policies you want to compare, and then provide them to the train script to train your models:

-For each config file provided, Rasa Open Source will train dialogue models with 0, 5, 25, 50, 70 and 95% of your training stories excluded from the training data.
-This is done for multiple runs to ensure consistent results.
+Similar to how the NLU model was evaluated, the above command trains the dialogue model on multiple configurations and different amounts of training data.
+For each config file provided, Rasa will train dialogue models with 0, 5, 25, 50, 70 and 95% of your training stories excluded from the training data.
+This is repeated three times to ensure consistent results.